-Now this all looks so very serious in those reports but, regarding the Allen v Wells match, the reality is slightly more hilarious.
-The truth is that Mark Allen arrived in Glasgow determined to have a “good week” and “enjoy himself”, which basically means having a drink or ten with mates in evenings!
-And i’s exactly what he did.
-So yesterday, as he freely admitted afterwards, he came to his match badly hungover and couldn’t pot a ball for his life until the MSI.
-During said MSI, the pundits were discussing what was going on and what each player had to do, and Ronnie who had mainly kept silent until directly asked the question, advised “a few beers” for Allen.
+Now, this all looks so very serious in those reports but, regarding the Allen v Wells match, the reality is slightly more hilarious.
+The truth is that Mark Allen arrived in Glasgow determined to have a “good week” and “enjoy himself”, which basically means having a drink or ten with mates in the evenings!
+And it’s exactly what he did.
+So yesterday, as he freely admitted afterward, he came to his match badly hungover and couldn’t pot a ball for his life until the MSI.
+During said MSI, the pundits were discussing what was going on and what each player had to do, and Ronnie who had mainly kept silent until directly asked the question advised “a few beers” for Allen.
 He may well have known exactly what state Allen was in because they are good mates.
 And whilst they were discussing it … Allen was doing exactly that: having a few drinks.
 He came back like Lazarus after that!
 From 4-0 and 5-2 down!
 But Daniel Wells will kick himself because he could and should have won this match.
 What happened is that instead of taking his chances, he started defending his lead.
 That doesn’t work, not against a top player in the modern game.
 Daniel had the best run of his career, he has a lot of positives to take, and, hopefully, he will learn from the experience too.
 Allen’s postmatch was hilarious.
 He freely admitted to his “sins” and was totally unrepentant, clearly planning more of the same in the evening.
 And Jimmy, of all people, preaching moderation and trying to talk him out of this inebriated plan was quite amusing.

-The Shaun Murphy v Judd Trump semi final was a bit more conventional.
+The Shaun Murphy v Judd Trump semi-final was a bit more conventional.
 The way Shaun played in the first three frames was phenomenal.
 And then, all of a sudden, doubts crept in after Judd managed to win the last frame before the MSI.
 Shaun started missing all sorts.
 But Judd was missing as well, demonstrating once again that, under pressure, he’s vulnerable, especially when he is expected to win.
-No signs of Judd quotes after the match suggest that he didn’t take the defeat well.
+No signs of Judd’s quotes after the match suggest that he didn’t take the defeat well.